 At the 97th percentile of the algorithm’s risk scores, Black patients had 26% more active chronic conditions than White patients with identical scores.

-The parallel to fraud detection is direct.
-If we use billing volume as a proxy for fraud risk, we will systematically flag providers who serve populations with legitimately high healthcare utilization.
+Why does this matter for fraud detection?
+The mechanism is the same.
+If we use billing volume as a proxy for fraud risk, we systematically flag providers who serve populations with legitimately high healthcare utilization.
 Safety-net providers, pediatric specialists, behavioral health practices in underserved areas all bill high because their patients need more care.

-The equity risk sharpens in specific service categories, and autism services are the clearest example.
+The equity risk sharpens in specific service categories.
+Autism services are the clearest example.

 The Autism Provider Problem